Candace Parker, a 3-time WNBA champion and 2-time Olympic gold medalist, announces retirement

+Candace Parker always said she'd know when it would be time to retire.
+That day came Sunday.

-Three-time WNBA champion and two-time Olympic gold medalist Candace Parker announced Sunday she's retiring after 16 seasons.
+The three-time WNBA champion and two-time Olympic gold medalist announced on social media that her career was over after 16 seasons.

 Parker earned her second MVP award in 2013 and won her first title in 2016 with the Sparks.
 She'd go on to win a second title with the Chicago Sky in 2021 and a third with the Las Vegas Aces last season.
 She's the only player in league history to win a championship with three different teams.